Macuyiko/webscrapingfordatascience/README.md

-# Web Scraping for Data Science with Python
+# Practical Web Scraping for Data Science

-This repository contains the source code for the fourteen examples included in the book *Web Scraping for Data Science with Python* by Seppe vanden Broucke and Bart Baesens.
+This repository contains the source code for the fourteen examples included in the book *Practical Web Scraping for Data Science: Best Practices and Examples with Python* by Seppe vanden Broucke and Bart Baesens.

-See [http://www.webscrapingfordatascience.com/](http://www.webscrapingfordatascience.com/) for more information, or buy the book on [Amazon](https://www.amazon.com/dp/1979343780/).
+See [http://www.webscrapingfordatascience.com/](http://www.webscrapingfordatascience.com/) for more information, or buy the book on [Amazon](https://www.amazon.com/Practical-Web-Scraping-Data-Science/dp/1484235819/).

 The following examples are included and explained in the book and available here under [`python-examples`](https://github.com/Macuyiko/webscrapingfordatascience/tree/master/python-examples):